Hot Flushes: Treatments and Triggers

 Is there anything we can do to minimise the severity of a hot flush?

-While there’s still a lot we don’t know about the symptoms of menopause and why they affects some of us more than others, we do know there are ways to support your body through this time.
+While there’s still a lot we don’t know about the symptoms of menopause and why they affect some of us more than others, we do know there are ways to support your body through this time.
+Certain factors, such as stress and spicy foods, can trigger hot flashes, making it important to identify and manage these triggers.

 1. Find your inner peace